lleevveell66/ServoControl/README.md

-This is just a hacked up example script from Adafruit's PCA9685 PWM servo/LED controller python library for Raspberry Pi, which will work the Paralax 900-00008 Continuous Rotation Servo which people have some trouble with.
+This is just a hacked up example script from Adafruit's PCA9685 PWM servo/LED controller python library for Raspberry Pi, which will work the Parallax 900-00008 Continuous Rotation Servo which people have some trouble with.

 The trick on this servo is to find the "magic" center pulse which stops the servo.
 Any pulse value